Dimi-G/Library_Webapp/README.md

   - Delete rating

 ## Installation
-web demo version can be found [here](https://library-webapp.onrender.com) For local usage set: app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///books.db'
+- Web demo version can be found [here](https://library-webapp.onrender.com)
+- For local usage change to the following in main.py: app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///books.db'

 ## Contributing
 If you'd like to contribute to the project, please follow these steps: